learnk8s/distributed-tensorflow-on-k8s/README.md

 1. deploying models in your cluster
 1. scaling your model using Distributed Tensorflow
 1. serving your model
-1. tuning your model using hyperparameter optimization
+1. tuning your model using hyperparameter optimisation

 ## Prerequisites